-We expect high attendance to be an outcome of establishing a positive ethos and culture, which supports a dynamic and motivating curriculum for all students.
+We expect high attendance to be an outcome of establishing a positive ethos and culture, which supports a dynamic and motivating curriculum for all learners.

-Our high aspirations for all students mean that excellent attendance is critical.
-Research into the effect of absences on attainment shows that even a 90% attendance rate can result in a drop of one grade on all qualifications.
+Our high aspirations for all learners mean that excellent attendance is critical.
+Research into the effect of absences on attainment shows that even a 90% attendance rate can result in a drop of one grade in all qualifications.

-We will make every effort to support families to ensure excellence attendance is achieved by building a supportive partnership between school and parents that ensures easy and effective means of communication if students are unable to attend.
+We will make every effort to support families to ensure excellent attendance is achieved by building a supportive partnership between the College and parents/carers that ensures easy and effective means of communication if learners are unable to attend.

 Reporting an absence

-If a student is unable to attend school, for any reason, they are required to contact the school as soon possible on the morning of the first day of absence by either emailing the email@example.com or calling the 0203 019 7333.
+If a learner is unable to attend College, for any reason, parents/carers are required to contact the College as soon possible on the morning of the first day of absence by either emailing the email@example.com or calling the 0203 019 7333.
 The absence must be reported before 9:00am

-First Day telephone calls will be made if no reason is given for absence on the day.
+The College will make First Day telephone calls, if no reason is given for the absence on the day.

-The school will only permit leave taken during term time in exceptional circumstances.
+The College will only permit leave taken during term time in exceptional circumstances i.e. bereavement.
 Permission must be sought from the Principal in advance of the absence, as retrospective approval is not permitted.
-This is in accordance with the regulations on school attendance as amended in 2013.
+This is in accordance with the regulations on student attendance as amended in 2013.
 For more information see the Department for Education’s website.

-Our school operates in a way that prepares students for the world of work.
-Punctuality demonstrates respect and is a standard of behaviour that is expected from all students.
-No employer would tolerate persistent lateness and neither will we.
+Our College operates in a way that prepares learners for the world of work.
+Punctuality demonstrates respect and is a standard of behaviour that is expected from all learners.
+No employer would tolerate persistent lateness, and neither will we.

-We do understand that public transport plays a part in students arriving late.
-If this is the case, a note will be made on the student's attendance record.
+We do understand that public transport plays a part in learners arriving late.
+If this is the case, a note will be made on the learner’s attendance record.